xdrip/xdrip_docs/docs/use/cloud.md

 <img src="../images/M-S-CU-DXc.png" style="zoom:75%;" />

-If you don't own a physical receiver you can use `sm00000000`
+If you don't own a physical receiver there should be no need to enter anything here.

 <img src="../images/M-S-CU-DXd.png" style="zoom:75%;" />